Belarus Education Scholarships

 Government Scholarships

-Fulbright Scholarships are often given more freely to those applicants who engage in programs that are not highly trafficked, like those in Belarus and other Eastern European nations.
+• Fulbright Scholarships are often given more freely to those applicants who engage in programs that are not highly trafficked, such as Belarus and other Eastern European nations.
 Fulbright awards are handed out to academically talented candidates trekking off to compelling and engaging study abroad programs all over the globe.
-And these are the criteria for acceptance to a program of study in Belarus.
-If you are seriously interested in trying for a Fulbright, contact your college study abroad coordinator for Fulbright applications.
-Also, you must be finishing your senior year and planning on a graduate stint of study, or heading into a doctoral program.
-Funding for the Fulbrights varies from partial awards to everything-but-the-kitchen-sink in monetary support.
+The Fulbright Program offers grants for American students to study in Belarus for a full academic year.
+The Fulbright English Teaching Assistantships (ETA) places U.S. students as English teaching assistants in schools or universities.
+The Fulbright U.S. Scholar Program sends American scholars and professionals abroad to lecture and/or conduct research in a wide variety of academic and professional fields.
+Fulbright funding varies from partial awards to full monetary support.

 Private Funding